chazlarson/Plex-Meta-Manager-Wiki/home/guides/local.md

 ```
 python -m pip install -r requirements.txt
 ```

-Note that now you can type `python` instead of `python3` [if you used the latter before]; that's another benefit of the virtual environment; the default Python in here is Python 3 and you no longer have to call it specifically.

 You should see something like this [I’ve removed a few lines for space, and the specific versions may have changed since this was captured]: